betagouv/ComparIA/README.md

 then `export LANGUIA_DEBUG=True; uvicorn main:app --reload --timeout-graceful-shutdown 1` or simply `uvicorn main:app`
 For arena only, you can also launch: `gradio demo.py`

+#### To dev for a custom component

+You can launch this to work on the first custom component (first screen):
+`gradio cc dev --component-directory custom_components/customdropdown demo.py`

 ### With Docker

 `cd docker/; docker compose up -d`